halilozel1903/StonePaperScissorsGame/README.md

 The aim is to show the user how to play in a simple way in iOS applications.

 ## Project Content ℹ️
-It is a project developed with Swift-5.
-You will learn the usage of components such as Button, Image, Label. <br>
+It is a project developed with Swift 5.5 You will learn the usage of components such as Button, Image, Label. <br>

 ## How to Play the Game ⁉️
 There are 2 competitors in the game, a user and a computer.
 Our opponent is random according to our choice